brodycj/cordova-sqlite-legacy/README.md

 ## Some tips and tricks

 - If you run into problems and your code follows the asynchronous HTML5/[Web SQL](http://www.w3.org/TR/webdatabase/) transaction API, you can try opening your database using `window.openDatabase` and see if you get the same problems.
+- In case your database schema may change, it is recommended to keep a table with one row and one column to keep track of your own shema version number.
+It is possible to add it later.
+The recommended schema update procedure is described below.

 ## Common pitfalls

 - It is NOT allowed to execute sql statements on a transaction following the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/), as described below.
 - It is possible to make a Windows Phone 8.1 project using either the `windows` platform or the `wp8` platform.
 The `windows` platform is highly recommended over `wp8` whenever possible.
 Also, some plugins only support `windows` and some plugins support only `wp8`.

+## Major TODOs

+- Integrate with IndexedDBShim and some other libraries such as Sequelize, Squel.js, WebSqlSync, Persistence.js, Knex, etc.

 ## Alternatives